Eocrinoidea

-The Eocrinoidea are an extinct class of echinoderms that lived between the Early Cambrian and Late Silurian periods.
-They are the earliest known group of stalked, arm-bearing echinoderms, and were the most common echinoderms during the Cambrian.
+The Eocrinoidea were an extinct class of echinoderms that lived between the Early Cambrian and Late Silurian periods.
+They are the earliest known group of stalked, brachiole-bearing echinoderms, and were the most common echinoderms during the Cambrian.

-Eocrinoids were a paraphyletic group that may have been ancestral to six other classes: Rhombifera, Diploporita, Coronoidea, Blastoidea, Parablastoidea, and Paracrinoidea.
-They may also be the progenitors of the cystoids, who are believed to be ancestral to modern crinoids.
 The earliest genera had a short holdfast and irregularly structured plates.
 Later forms had a fully developed stalk with regular rows of plates.
 They were benthic suspension feeders, with five ambulacra on the upper surface, surrounding the mouth and extending into a number of narrow arms.

-An unusual Ordovician form was the conical Bolboporites with its single brachiole.
-See also List of echinodermata orders.
+Phylogeny

+Eocrinoids were a paraphyletic group that are seen as the basal stock from which all other blastozoan groups evolved.

+Early evolution

+The following cladogram, after Nardin et al. 2017 with slight modifications, shows the progression of early eocrinoid families, with all other eocrinoid families (including representatives Trachelocrinus and Ridersia) grouped with "derived Blastozoans" as their relationships with each other and with other blastozoans are not addressed.

+Relationships to other groups

+Relationships among the eocrinidae and other blastozoan clades are an area of ongoing study.
+Below are two of many cladograms showing some aspect of eocrinoid paraphyly or polyphyly.